hall-n/hall-n.github.io/論文/Tokugawa Lenience of Peasant Pilgrimage.md

 when the Ōyama clergy was supported by the bakufu authorities when they faced the **dispute in 1660s** (ibid, 90).

 An important point observed by Ambros is that how a pilgrimage is conducted affects how the bakufu authorities react to it.
 She points out that both the bakufu and the regional communities did not seek to prevent journeys to Ōyama, "unless pilgrims either were behaving in wasteful ways or extended their journeys to too many sacred sites" (ibid, 161).
-In looking at the make-up of Ōyama pilgrims, she observes that they were largely from parishes or fraternities.
-These groups

-"Confraternity members pooled their funds to finance the pilgrimage, and therefore the pilgrims were not a burden on communities along the route but fueled the regional economy" (ibid, 16).
+In looking at the make-up of Ōyama pilgrims, she observes that they were largely from confraternities.
+The members from these groups "pooled their funds to finance the pilgrimage, and therefore the pilgrims were not a burden on communities along the route but fueled the regional economy" (ibid, 16).
 She argues that this is an important distinguishing difference in pilgrimage, and why the authorities supported Ōyama. and thus were not *nukemairi*, EXPLANATION.

+One prohibition she observes that the bakufu issued was for pilgrimages that included trips to both Mt.
+Fuji and Ōyama because the journey would then be too long.

 In detailing the history of the religious groups, there are cases where the